Travel guide

 Recommendation: Unlimited data plan or high-capacity plan with tethering allowed.
 Always verify that the plan allows connection sharing — some travel plans explicitly prohibit it.

-The sporadic traveler (1-2 trips per year)
+The occasional traveler (1-2 trips per year)

 Needs: Simplicity, no subscription commitments, activation when needed.